shankar-r10n/spt-aca-hol/README.md

    *Something that resonated even more - considering startup teams would rather focus on product differentiation, speedy go-to-market as compared to foundational infrastructure setup, security and Day-2 operations.*

-2. ACA is built on the foundation of open-source  Cloud Native Computing Foundation (CNCF) projects like - Kubernetes Event Driven Autoscaling (KEDA) and Distributed Application Runime (Dapr) which are gaining adoption amongst cloud nativedevelopers and ACA inherently utilizing the CNCF Graduated prooject - Envoy - for its service-proxy functionality.
+2. ACA is built on the foundation of open-source  Cloud Native Computing Foundation (CNCF) projects like - Kubernetes Event Driven Autoscaling (KEDA) and Distributed Application Runime (Dapr) which are gaining adoption amongst cloud native developers and ACA inherently utilizing the CNCF Graduated project - Envoy - for its service-proxy functionality.

    *Serverless PaaS powered by CNCF projects to enable developers - sounded like an attractive proposition*